 Joel Neckers represents clients in high-stakes litigation across the United States.
-His experience includes representing highly visible clients in numerous commercial disputes and dozens of consumer class actions.
-Joel also represents clients in complex civil litigation including shareholder disputes, professional liability claims, and claims involving catastrophic injuries and wrongful death.
+His experience includes representing highly visible companies in numerous commercial disputes and dozens of consumer class actions.
+Joel also handles complex civil litigation including shareholder disputes, professional liability claims, and claims involving catastrophic injuries and wrongful death.
+The Best Lawyers in America lists Joel in the areas of Commercial Litigation and Product Liability Defense.
 Benchmark Litigation named Joel a 2019 40 & Under National Star.

 - Obtained a temporary restraining order for a national bank in a case involving a departing employee who stole trade secrets and breached fiduciary duty.